MunaWallet/assets/README.md

+# Assets

-# Directory for logos of assets listed on Muna
+Directory for logos of assets listed on Muna